ptrgags/chaos-game-3d/logbook.md

 Something seems a little weird with the bounding volumes, the largest ones don't seem to be showing up.
 I should check the bounding volumes and recursive logic.

+## 2022-01-13 Fix y-up issue

+Today I merged in `main` to pull in the decimation features.
+I then added the z-up to y-up transform in the root node of each GLB so it renders properly in CesiumJS.

+I also reviewed [the PR](https://github.com/ptrgags/chaos-game-3d/pull/7) to point out several things I think could be better and use more of 3D Tiles Next.
+I think adding the `3DTILES_metadata` extension will be helpful here.